cvmfs/cvmfs/doc/hpc.md

   * Millions of synchronized meta-data operations per node (path lookups, in particular) will not drown the shared cluster file system but resolve locally in the parrot-cvmfs clients.
   * The file system is always consistent; applications never see half-synchronized directories.
   * After initial preloading, only change sets need to be transfered to the shared file system.
 This is much faster than `rsync`, which always has to browse the entire name space.
   * Identical files are internally de-duplicated.
 While space of the order of terabytes is usually not an issue for HPC shared file systems, file system caches benefit from deduplication.
-We will also show how to preload only specific parts of a repository namespace.
+It is also possible to preload only specific parts of a repository namespace.
   * Support for extra functionality implemented by CernVM-FS such as versioning and variant symlinks (symlinks resolved according to environment variables).

 In the following, we assume a Supercomputer with a shared file system (e.g. Lustre or GPFS) that is accessible from all the normal nodes as well as from one or multiple _login nodes_.
 Only the login nodes need to have access to the Internet.
 They will be used to preload the CernVM-FS cache on the shared cluster file system.